relleums/openucci/README.rst

 |CcByNcSaLicenseBadge|

 In the early 2000s, the company Compagnucci_ released an 1/8th scale radio controlled on road model car.
-On my opininon, the car was an engineerging master piece.
-The quality of its black chassis plastic was outstanding.
+In my opininon, the car is an engineerging master piece.
+The quality of its black chassis plastic is outstanding.
 Although I have to admit that Compagnucci did not endure the necessary iterations to remove the car from some flaws.
 If you did not realize it yet, I am kind of a fan.
 I learned RC car driving on this car.
 The electric